 And once inside of Iraq (with Saddam nowhere to be found) America then proceeded to do the stupidest things, the new American administrator Jerry Bremer forbidding anyone connected with Saddam's old Ba'athist Party from continuing their work in the system (virtually every professional in the country, doctors, professors, engineers, etc.).
 They would now be unemployed.
 But who then would keep Iraqi society moving ahead?
 At the same time Bremer went on to fire all the Iraqi soldiers (who had been working with the US military in keeping some semblance of order), at that point creating massive unemployment among hundreds of thousands of young men with guns – who knew how to use them.

-At this point the American occupiers found themselves under attack from all sides.
+At this point the American occupiers found themselves under attack from all sides (and almost all of the American military command in Iraq decided to "retire"!).
 Even the Shiites, the huge Muslim community that had suffered under Saddam and the Muslim Sunnis, attacked the Americans, hoping now to seize control of the highly confused country.

 Americans finally got an Iraqi constitution written and elections held.
 But the American troops could not go home ... because all of this "democracy" merely gave each of the hostile Iraqi subgroups the opportunity to go at each other.
 Thus under "democracy," the violence simply got worse.

-Bush finally figured out the problem and sent more troops to Iraq to go after the Iraqi warriors, which did settle things down a bit ... just before Bush finished his last months in the White House ... and just as the American economy found itself collapsing everywhere.
+Bush finally figured out the problem and sent more troops to Iraq to go after the Iraqi warriors (Bush's military "surge"), which did settle things down a bit ... just before Bush finished his last months in the White House ... and just as the American economy found itself collapsing everywhere.

 The Christian worldview under further attack.
 Meanwhile, the assault on America's traditional (Christian) social-intellectual-moral standards did not slow up any during the Bush years.
 The undercutting of the Christian worldview – making it highly illegal to pass that on to America's rising generation of youth through the normal educational process (public education) – was strongly underscored in the 2005 Kitzmiller v.
 Dover Area School District case.
 A short four-paragraph statement the Dover School Board wanted to be read at the beginning of the school year – inviting the students to look, on their own, beyond the Darwinist perspective – was challenged in a federal district court, and decreed by the federal judge to be in total violation of the nation's laws.
 The judge imposed a $1 million dollar fine on the school board – to make it very clear that the Darwinist alternative ("Intelligent Design") was so illegal that it could not even be brought up for consideration in the training of the rising generation.
 And once again, it was the American Civil Liberties Union (ACLU) that served as one of the major plaintiffs, making it clear that "civil liberties" did not include any discussion or even consideration whatsoever of this all-important worldview issue.